 A pool is all fun and cool until you have to clean it.
 Cleaning a pool is not nearly as exciting as relaxing in it, yet it’s something that has to be done.

-*The links in this page are affiliate links, this means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.
-Take a look at our About Us page for more info on this.
+*The product links in this post are affiliate links, which means that if you purchase after following one, I make a small commission from the sale at no additional cost to you.
+Please see our disclosure page for more information.

-Last update on 2020-05-04 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2022-05-16 / Affiliate links / Images from Amazon Product Advertising API

 Between the Dolphin Sigma and Dolphin Premier, there is no doubt that the Sigma is the more advanced robot.
 With more premium features, the Sigma is obviously an upgraded version of the Premier.
 However, I’ll choose the Premier over the Sigma for my in-ground pool and this has nothing to do with price.

 Despite being the latest model with upgraded features, when it comes to the actual job of pool cleaning and maintenance, the Dolphin Sigma doesn’t exactly out-perform the Dolphin Premier.

 In fact, it’s the other way round, the Premier does a better pool cleaning job because of a number of reasons.

 First, the Sigma robotic pool cleaners are more prone to getting stuck on pool drains than the Premier and you may have to rescue it each time by gently tugging at the power cord.

 And in spite of the advanced navigation system (SmartNAV 3.0), the Sigma misses more dirt spots than the Dolphin Premier robotic pool cleaner.
 Of course, you can direct its movement from the smartphone app but this requires some patience.

 Finally, the Premier has multiple filter options (both filter cartridges and debris bags) for more customized cleaning while the Dolphin Sigma robotic pool cleaner comes with only one filtration system.